 Since 2008, Caltech has been a proud QuestBridge partner school.
-QuestBridge partners with approximately 50 institutions to connect the nation's brightest students from low-income backgrounds with leading institutions of higher education where they are given a full ride with no loan.
+QuestBridge partners with 48 institutions to connect the nation's brightest students from low-income backgrounds with leading institutions of higher education where they are given a full ride with no loan.
 Applications are due to QuestBridge annually at the end of September.
-Students are able to rank Caltech as one of fifteen institutions they'd like to attend and, if chosen as a QuestBridge Match Finalist, Caltech reviews student applications in November and matches with QuestBridge Match students on December 1 each year.
-For more information about QuestBridge, visit www.questbridge.org.
+Students are able to rank Caltech as one of 15 institutions they'd like to attend and, if chosen as a finalist, Caltech reviews student applications in November and matches with QuestBridge Match students on December 1 each year.
+For more information about questbridge, visit www.questbridge.org.